Bond Program FAQs

 When and where does the Citizens’ Oversight Committee meet?

-The meetings are open to the public and held semi-annually in Building T on the Liberal Arts Campus.
-Click on this link for a schedule of COC meetings.
+The meetings are open to the public and held semiannually on Zoom or in Building U on the Liberal Arts Campus.
+You can find information about the COC meeting schedule on the COC website

 When and how many of the bonds were sold?